anoma/namada/documentation/specs/src/interoperability/ethereum-bridge.md

 }
 ```

-Each event will be stored with a list of the validators that have ever seen it
+Each event will be stored with a list of the consensus validators that have
-as well as the fraction of total voting power that has ever seen it.
+ever seen it as well as the fraction of total voting power that has ever seen it.
 Once an event has been seen by 2/3 of voting power, it is locked into a
 `seen` state, and acted upon.